AMReX-Astro/Castro/Exec/science/gradient_detonation/README.md

-This is a similar setup to `Detonation`, except that we want to study the impact of composition gradient on shock detection by applying a sinusoidal function to the composition.
+This is a similar setup to `Detonation`, except that we want to study the impact of composition gradient on shock detection by applying a linear interpolation function to the composition.

 A simple (carbon or helium) detonation.
 The reaction network should be set through the GNUmakefile.